 Langevin, Thompson Introduce Bipartisan Resolution Recognizing National Career and Technical Education Month

-Congressmen Jim Langevin (D-RI) and Glenn ‘GT’ Thompson (R-PA), co-chairs of the Congressional Career and Technical Education (CTE) Caucus, introduced a resolution recognizing National CTE Month, which is celebrated every February.
+Congressmen Jim Langevin (D-RI) and Glenn ‘GT’ Thompson (R-PA), co-chairs of the Congressional Career and Technical Education (CTE) Caucus, yesterday introduced H. Res.
+864, a resolution recognizing National CTE Month, which is observed every February.

-Nearly 12 million students are enrolled in CTE programs at high schools, career academies, CTE centers, and two-year colleges across the country.
+More than 12 million students are enrolled in CTE programs at high schools, career academies, CTE centers, and two-year colleges across the country.
+Participation in CTE programs has been linked to better attendance and higher high school graduation rates.
 The resolution recognizes the importance of CTE and encourages educators, counselors, career development professionals, and parents to promote CTE as an option for students.

 “CTE programs provide millions of learners with the knowledge, real-world skills and experiences necessary to succeed in a career of their choice," said Kimberly Green, Executive Director of Advance CTE.
 "As we celebrate both our centennial and CTE month, Advance CTE looks forward to working with states, for many years into the future, to ensure that each learner has access to a high-quality CTE program – no matter their age, background or zip code.”